wyattwestdev/Video-Duration-Mapper/README.md

   - **Individual Video Duration**
   - **Total and Average Durations by Folder**
   - **Total and Average Durations for All Videos**

 - Prompts whether to save the report in Excel format:
 ```plaintext
 Do you want to create the report in Excel format? (y):
 ```

-If confirmed, the Excel file is saved as `video_report.xlsx` in the root folder.
+If confirmed, the Excel file is saved as `video_report.xlsx` in the first input root folder.

 ---